akhilwaghmare/react-node-practicum-front-template/README.md

-# Front-End Repo for Team 2 of Baboon/Bald Eagle Practicum
+# Front-End Repo for Node/React Practicum

-This will be the front-end for bb-practicum-team-2-back.
+This will be the front-end for your team's practicum project.

 It is suggested that you run these instructions **after** you setup the back-end server first.
 You can go through these steps during your first group meeting in-case you need assistance from your mentors.